brycewray/hugo-site/content/posts/2021/02/go-big-go-home.md

 .&nbsp;.&nbsp;.&nbsp;means: "if this number (the **context** at this point in the loop) that I'm currently pulling from `$respSizes` is *greater than or equal to* (`ge` in Go) the image's `$width` as supplied by the Markdown."

-Once again, Regis Philibert is the Go-to guy, so to speak, when it comes to explaining Hugo's reliance on "The Dot" via his article, "[Hugo, the scope, the context and the dot](https://regisphilibert.com/blog/2018/02/hugo-the-scope-the-context-and-the-dot/)."
+Once again, Régis Philibert is the Go-to guy, so to speak, when it comes to explaining Hugo's reliance on "The Dot" via his article, "[Hugo, the scope, the context and the dot](https://regisphilibert.com/blog/2018/02/hugo-the-scope-the-context-and-the-dot/)."

 ### `.Scratch`